 Too much imbalance is a bad thing and is a common cause of unreliability.
-Some people scoff at the use of tension meters (we suspect those who don't have one) and claim that a good wheel builder doesn’t need one.
-To a degree, we would agree but say, "a good wheel builder doesn’t need one... as much as a novice".
+Some people scoff at the use of tension meters (I suspect those who don't have one) and claim that a good wheel builder doesn't need one.
+To a degree, I would agree but say, "a good wheel builder doesn't need one... as much as a novice".

 In the real world, not all rims are as well made as others (This doesn't mean they are faulty) and a spoke tension meter assists in achieving a balance, between spoke tension balance and roundness.
 It also helps confirm that a completed wheel is good; often if the rim is a good one and the wheel builder is competent, very little or no adjustment of the tensions are required upon checking.
 When you are trying to provide the best, we feel that any aid to this end is worthwhile.

 Standard stainless steel spokes are inexpensive and reliable.
 Factory built wheels generally use bladed spokes, which are often specific to one model of wheel only.
 They may be very expensive and, if the wheel is a few years old, no longer available.